Supreme Court Rules States Are Free To Legalize Sports Betting

 It was a busy day at the Supreme Court.
 It also handed down decisions on two other important cases, dealing with personal rights.
 They were:

 Byrd v.
 US: The court unanimously agreed with the driver of a rental car who said he had his privacy rights violated by police during a traffic stop in Pennsylvania.
 Police found dozens of bricks of heroin and body armor in his trunk after discovering a warrant for his arrest in New Jersey.
 The man said he did not consent to a search, but police argued that his consent didn't matter because his name was not ono the rental agreement.
 The Supreme Court disagreed and held that the man still maintained a reasonable expectation of privacy.
+The court however remanded the case to the lower courts to examine whether Byrd had used subterfuge in renting the car and whether that mattered.

 McCoy v.
-LA: The court ruled, by a 6-3 margin, in favor of an inmate who wanted to plead not guilty to a capital offense.
+LA: The court ruled, by a 6-3 margin, in favor of a defendant whose lawyer conceded his guilt to the jury disregarding the explicit instructions of his client.
 His lawyer wanted him to plead guilty to avoid the death penalty.
-The court said, "Guaranteeing a defendant the right 'to have the ASSISTANCE of Counsel for HIS defence,' the Sixth Amendment so demands.
-With individual liberty—and, in capital cases, life— at stake, it is the defendant's prerogative, not counsel's, to decide on the objective of his defense: to admit guilt in the hope of gaining mercy at the sentencing stage, or to maintain his innocence, leaving it to the State to prove his guilt beyond a reasonable doubt."
+The court said, "Guaranteeing a defendant the right 'to have the assistance of counsel for his defense' is the defendant's prerogative, not the counsel's."

 History of the sports-gambling law and the potential impact of the court's ruling